 Want to hear something strange?
 I didn’t know Miller and Coors had combined forces and became one.
 Sure they’re still kicking out their own brews respectively… but get this – they merged back in 2008.
 Are you shocked?
 Because I still am.
 Most embarrassingly for me, it’s been 6 years and I consider myself somewhat up on the beer scene.
 Granted neither of these beers are ones that I rush to the store to buy, but seriously what the hell was I doing back in 2008 that I missed this?
 We’ll never know what I was doing, I wasn’t blogging then and my memory is somewhat bad… OK it’s not somewhat – it is one of the reasons I started blogging, so I could write down my adventures and then read them later in life.

 So back to my MillerCoors tour.
 Like I said I am not a huge fan of their beers (although I will drink the High Life, it is the champagne of beers after all), but what I did want to see was a macrobrewery.
-I tour a lot of microbreweries while I travel, but rarely do I tour a macro.
+I tour a lot of microbreweries when I travel, but rarely do I tour a macro.
 Most of the tours I take get a quick look at their mash tuns, fermenting room and bottling… sometimes these are all in the same room.
 You can safely assume that MillerCoors does not have all of these processes in one room.
 These guys are kicking out 500,000 bottles per day and 10 million barrels per year.
 Holy crap right?
 If you don’t know if that’s holy crap or not, that’s a lot of beer – take my word for it!
 Granted I’m comparing a microbrewery, a producer of no more than 15,000 barrels a year to a macrobrewery, one who produces 6 million or more barrels per year.
 But still you get the point, right?
 MillerCoors is making a lot of beer!

 Our tour started out with a movie about the brewery.
 I felt the movie focused more on what the brewery is doing to become more green and efficient, where as I was hoping to get more back history about the brewery.
 Who doesn’t love to hear about a home brewer who grew a hobby into a huge producing beer manufacturer?
 I was also dying to know what the deal was with the girl in the moon that you see on the Miller High Life logo.
 I was disheartened to find out there was not much history about her, other than she had come to the founder, Fredrick Miller, in a vision when he had become lost.
 The girl in the moon supposedly led him to safety.